 Making Well

-Making Well is an eight-week ‘green prescribing’ programme aiming to promote healing for people experiencing psychological distress by using traditional craft making, conservation, and contemplation.
+Making Well is an eight-week ‘green prescribing’ programme which aims to promote a soulful approach to health and healing for people experiencing distress as a result of illness or adverse life circumstances.

-Each course is made up of no more than twelve participants over the age of 18 years, with a personal experience of chronic mental or physical illness and with an interest in developing skills in craft-making and self-care.
+Our courses are based on a combination of traditional craft making, conservation, and contemplation, and offered to groups of no more than twelve participants over the age of 18 years, with a personal experience of mental or physical illness and an interest in developing skills in craft-making and self-care.
 No previous crafting or conservation experience is required for the programme, as all activities are designed to be fully accessible.

 A Soulful Approach to Health & Wellbeing